jenhausu/3rd-Party-Library-for-iOS/README.md

 * [animated-tab-bar](https://github.com/Ramotion/animated-tab-bar) : RAMAnimatedTabBarController is a Swift module for adding animation to tabbar items.

 ### ProgressView
-*[GradientProgressView](https://github.com/nrj/GradientProgressView) : Animated hue progress bar using CAGradientLayer for iOS.
+* [GradientProgressView](https://github.com/nrj/GradientProgressView) : Animated hue progress bar using CAGradientLayer for iOS.

 ### TinderLikeView
 * [MDCSwipeToChoose](https://github.com/modocache/MDCSwipeToChoose) : Swipe to "like" or "dislike" any view, just like Tinder.app.
 Build a flashcard app, a photo viewer, and more, in minutes, not hours!
 * [Koloda](https://github.com/Yalantis/Koloda) : KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.

-### Others View
+### Others
 * [CMPopTipView](https://github.com/chrismiles/CMPopTipView) : Custom UIView for iOS that pops up an animated "bubble" pointing at a button or other view.
 Useful for popup tips.
 * [VBFPopFlatButton](https://github.com/victorBaro/VBFPopFlatButton) : Flat button with 9 different states using POP.
 * [GMGridView](https://github.com/gmoledina/GMGridView) : A performant Grid-View for iOS (iPhone/iPad) that allows sorting of views with gestures (the user can move the items with his finger to sort them) and pinching/rotating/panning gestures allow the user to play with the view and toggle from the cellview to a fullsize display.